nate01776/speq/speccy/README.md

-# DRAFT STATE
+# DRAFT, NON-WORKING STATE

 # What is Speccy?
-[Speccy](https://speccy.dev) (pronounced "specky") is a runtime for SPEQ files.
+[Speccy](https://speccy.dev) (pronounced "specky") is the primary tooling for SPEQ files.

-At minimum, Speccy resolves all `.speq` imports, resolves references and outputs `.speq` files.
-Optionally, one `.speq` for each version defined.

-Additionally, Speccy provides the ability to run tests and deploy virtualized services given a
+Speccy typically operates against a `.meta.speq` file which acts as the entry point for all other `.speq` files.

 # How do I use Speccy?